andrewacashner/hearingfaithms/chapters/chapter-2.md

-With this trip and with the subsequent publication, the leader of the Jesuit mission to Japan, Alessandro Valignano, hoped to persuade the authorities of his order and church that (as Derek Massarella puts it) "European Jesuits must accommodate themselves to Japanese manners and customs" [@Massarella:JapaneseTravellers, 4].
+With this trip and with the subsequent publication, the leader of the Jesuit mission to Japan, Alessandro Valignano, hoped to persuade the authorities of his order and church that (as Derek Massarella puts it) "European Jesuits must accommodate themselves to Japanese manners and customs."
+[@Massarella:JapaneseTravellers, 4]

 In Colloquio XI of the dialogue, Michael, one of the "ambassadors," tells his friend who stayed home about European music: